The name of the club is the Hobbits Hole Roleplaying Club.

 11. Date agreed:

-This constitution was agreed at the Inaugural General Meeting of the Hobbits Hole Roleplaying Club on: 26th March 2021
+Latest Amendments were agreed at the Special General Meeting of the Hobbits Hole Roleplaying Club on: 13th April 2023

 Appendix 1: Equality diversity statement: